WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/certificates.md

 * "CountryA" uploads CMS with certificate
 * check that the response had no error
 * Reference "TXR-4994"
-* Other gateway downloads the certificate trustlist
+* "OtherGateway" downloads the certificate trustlist
 * check that the certificate is in the trustlist
 * Reference "TXR-4998"
 * "CountryB" downloads the certificate trustlist